ChinaNetCloud/nc-backup-py/docs/CONFIGURATION.md

 Notice: This is a plugin instead of an executable independent script.
 #### Postgresql
-Create backup user ncbackup in postgresql postgres=> create user ncbackup with password 'PASSWORD';
+Create backup user ncbackup in postgresql
-Details about how to create user in pgsql, please refer to Basic postgresql management procedure Grant select privilege on all user_created tables to ncbackup Customerdb=> grant select on $TABLE_NAME to ncbackup;
+`postgres=> create user ncbackup with password 'PASSWORD';` Details about how to create user in pgsql, please refer to Basic postgresql management procedure `Grant select privilege on all user_created tables to ncbackup

+Customerdb=> grant select on $TABLE_NAME to ncbackup;`

 You have to grant privilege one by one, of cource, you could also create a batch scipt to do it.
-Create .pgpass file in /home/ncbackup with following contents, that is for backup script authenticaiton. localhost:*:*:ncbackup:$PASSWORD
+Create `.pgpass` file in `/home/ncbackup` with following contents, that is for backup script authenticaiton.
+`localhost:*:*:ncbackup:$PASSWORD`
-You should change the $PASSWORD part accordingly
+You should change the `$PASSWORD` part accordingly

 Setup ownership and privilge like the following:

 `[root@srv-xxx-xxx ~]# ls -l /home/ncbackup/.pgpass
 -rw------- 1 ncbackup ncbackup 34 Jun 12 17:04 /home/ncbackup/.pgpass
 [root@srv-xxx-xxx ~]#`

-Be careful, 600 privilege is a must when the backup will be restored, before you do anything, you must create all the user and database related to the backup, or the restore will fail
+Be careful, `600` permisions is a must when the backup will be restored, before you do anything, you must create all the user and database related to the backup, or the restore will fail

 ##### Config file

   `"POSTGRES":{
     "ACTION": "load",
     "FROM": "postgres",